 Always read the label.
 If symptoms persist see your healthcare professional.

-white to off-white oval shaped tablet engraved with 'AN70' on one side and plain on the other side
+White to off-white, oval shaped, biconvex, uncoated tablets debossed with 'F' on one side and '21' on the other side

 Do I need a prescription?

 This medicine is available from a pharmacist and requires a prescription.
 It is

 Pregnant or planning a pregnancy?